firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-58:11">So that a man shall say, Verily there is a reward for the righteous: verily he is a God that judgeth in the earth.</p>

-<p id="psa-59:1"><To the chief Musician, Altaschith, Michtam of David; when Saul sent, and they watched the house to kill him.> Deliver me from mine enemies, O my God: defend me from them that rise up against me.</p>
+<p id="psa-59:1">Deliver me from mine enemies, O my God: defend me from them that rise up against me.</p>

 <p id="psa-59:2">Deliver me from the workers of iniquity, and save me from bloody men.</p>